prebid/prebid.github.io/prebid-mobile/modules/rendering/rendering-gam-line-item-setup.md

 <img src="/assets/images/prebid-mobile/modules/rendering/order-gam-creative-rewarded.png" alt="Pipeline Screenshot" align="center">

+If GAM Event Handler receives the tag's info it will render the winning bid.
+Otherwise the control will be passed to the GAM ad view and it will render the received creative.

 ### Native: Unified Ad

 Click on **ADD CREATIVE** -> **New Creative** -> **Native Format** -> **Select Template...** and chose one of the predefined system templates.